dcloudio/hbuilderx-extension-docs/en/Tutorial/Other/health.md

 It’s more painful if you use the touchpad.

 Occasionally drag is not a big deal.
-However, after eight hours programming day in day out, the Repetitive Strain Injuries is caused by the drag selection.
+However, after eight hours of programming day after day, the Repetitive Strain Injuries is caused by the drag selection.

 In order to avoid drag selection, HX provides shortcuts setup, smart double-click, hotkeys without selection etc.